 Although getting rid of poor air quality immediately during these hot days is impossible, these quick tips may prevent it from getting worse during the stretch of warm weather.
 But how about for the future?
 Considering purchasing electric-powered equipment instead of gas when you go to buy your next toy in the lawn/garden section at your local hardware store.
 Any way in reducing pollutants that escape into the atmosphere will help the next time we have extreme heat!

-We’re expecting temperatures today to be near 90°F and exceed 90°F tomorrow across parts of the state.
+We’re expecting temperatures today to be near 90°F along the shore and exceed 90°F tomorrow across parts of the state.
 For a look at the full forecast, click here!

 Thanks for reading